-After completing the papers above, you will have to "file" the papers with the family court.
-This officially opens up your case with the court.
-You can file them in person, by mail, or online.
+After completing the papers above, you will have to file the papers with the family court in person, by mail, or online.
 The information on how to file the papers can be found by clicking here.
 There is a $289 filing fee to file these papers.

 Serve the Papers

 Once you have filed the papers, your next step is to have your partner personally served with a copy of all of the documents you filed.
 It is up to you to make sure your partner is served; the court does not serve the papers for you.
 Learn all about how to have your partner served by visiting the How to Serve the Complaint page.

 If you have been served with a complaint to terminate a domestic partnership, there are things you must do to participate in the case.
 If you do nothing, your partner may be able to get a final decree without you.
 You only have 21 days after being served to file your own response.
 Follow all of the steps below, and please also visit the Responding to the Complaint page for detailed information about what is involved in responding to the complaint.

 Fill out the Papers

 To respond to the complaint, you must complete an Answer and Counterclaim.
 This allows you to respond to your partner's requests, and lets you put together your own proposal for how the partnership should be terminated.
 To respond, download one of the packets below and follow all of the included instructions.

 Answer & Counterclaim to Terminate Domestic Partnership - No Children